jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

 (6) Any sample taken in accordance with subsection (5) must be as small as possible for the purpose for which it is taken.
 (7) A Customs officer must, subject to section 173, be allowed free access to all lands, buildings, and places, and to all goods in or on any lands, buildings, or places, for the purpose of exercising powers under this section in respect of goods that are, or are suspected to be,—
   (a) subject to the control of the Customs; and
-  (b) in a Customs-approved secure package or in a package to which a Customs seal has been applied.
+  (b) in a Customs-approved secure package or in a package in relation to which a Customs seal has been used.
 (8) Despite subsection (7), a Customs officer must not enter a private dwelling except with the consent of an occupier or owner of that dwelling or pursuant to a warrant issued under this Act.

 ### 152 Examination of goods no longer subject to control of Customs